 Applications of traffic flow theories; data collection and analyses; intersection capacity analyses; simulation models; traffic signal design; signal timing design, implementation, and performance evaluation; Intelligent Transportation Systems concept, architecture, and integration.

-Please note: Due to financial issues, CEE180 and CEE181 will be offered in a rotating schedule.
+Please note: CEE180 and CEE181 is offered in the spring and fall, respectively.
+However, in the case of financial issues, CEE180 and CEE181 may be offered in a rotating schedule.
 Such that, if CEE181 was offered during the fall of this year, CEE180 will be offered the Spring of next year instead.
-Please plan accordingly.
+Please plan accordingly and check the course schedules via myUCLA website.

 Other Departments classes which are transportation related (petition required):